encelo/nCine_14Years_Presentation/slides.md

 info: |
   A 14-year journey developing nCine, an open-source 2D game framework.
   This talk covers its origins, the challenges of staying motivated over the long term, and the hurdles of open-sourcing a personal project while working in the game industry.
-  Along the way, it’s packed with juicy technical pills to whet the appetite of the most curious developers.
+  Along the way, it's packed with juicy technical pills to whet the appetite of the most curious developers.
 author: Angelo "encelo" Theodorou
 date: 05/06/2025
 keywords: nCine,open-source,cross-platform,2D,game framework,game development,C++,indie dev